 If your children are having difficulty making friends, encourage them to start by joining a group or club, activity, sporting team or other social event.
 Have them mix and join events with children of similar interests.
 Encouraging kids to spend time with others outside of school can increase their likelihood of developing friendships.
 Spending time with extended family causes them to have activities of their own.
 Make certain they talk to you if they’re having issues with friends or making friends.
 Also make your home comfortable for your children to have friends over.
 Be aware, as your kids become teens, that when they spend less time with you and more time with others, it’s a sign of developing healthy peer relationships.

 Validate your children’s feelings, and encourage them to discuss their issues and concerns.
 Ask questions to understand what they mean if they say they have no friends.
 Your role as a parent is to be there for the long term.
 You were there from the beginning and set the values your children will carry with them into the teenage years and into adulthood.
-Your values and the way you demonstrate friendship will influence how your kids develop and maintain friendships.
-Take the time to talk to your children, develop your own friendships, model positive friendship behaviors, and talk with them about positive long-lasting friendships.
+Your values and the way you demonstrate friendship will influence how your kids develop and maintain friendships, model positive friendship behaviors, and talk with them about positive long-lasting friendships.